Ehdunhackme/EPECscan/README.md

-# EPECscan: A Deep Learning-based Screening Model for Detecting Enteropathogenic Escherichia coli Bacteria From Microscopic Water Samples
+# EPECscan: A Deep Learning-based Screening Model for Detecting and Classifying the Growth Stage of Enteropathogenic Escherichia coli Bacteria From Microscopic Water Samples

 ## Project Abstract